gto76/essence-of-singularity/README.md

 Structure (spirit) is in a way an essence of singularity, that can only exist, if it's bounded by the two "miracles" (big bang and absolute knowledge).
 So in a way, all of them already somehow exist in singularity, but are not yet actualized.
 But then again, they don't [exist], because big bang is a divider between singularity and structure — and it's hard to imagine a thing possessing a divider, by which it is divided from other thing(s), even if that other thing(s) and the divider seem to be of it (singularity).

-Maybe the most elegant solution here would be to say that both options are true at the same time, and that's that :) — it seems this "paradox" could be at heart of Christian theologists' struggles with the unity of God and the nature of the holy trinity.
+Maybe the most elegant solution here would be to say that both options are true at the same time, and that's that :) — it seems this "paradox" could be at the heart of Christian theologists' struggles with the unity of God and the nature of the holy trinity.

 Recursive (Anglo-Saxon) vs Inclusive (Continental) view
 -------------------------------------------------------